Blizzard Entertainment Interview Questions & Reviews in Irvine, CA

 Interview Question – Questions were not especially difficult.
 It's pretty easy to know what answers they want to hear.
 "What would you do if you were asked to make a concept of X?"
 Answer Question

-I applied online and the process took 2 weeks - interviewed at Blizzard Entertainment in September 2013.
+I applied online and the process took 2 weeks - interviewed at Blizzard Entertainment in May 2011.

 Interview Details – Applied directly through the Blizzard Career site online.
 Got an email response followed by an interview in person.
 Very straight forward.

 Interview Question – I was asked about my former classmates from college that had been working their for a few years.
 I went in not knowing they were even employed at the time.
 Answer Question

 Associate Software Engineer Interview (Positive Experience; Difficult Interview)

 I applied online and the process took 7+ weeks - interviewed at Blizzard Entertainment in May 2013.

 Interview Details – I submitted my resume using their online application form.
 I was contacted several days later to set up a phone interview which occurred a week later.
 The questions covered what I liked about the game and what I would change, and general knowledge questions about Lua and C++.
 About a week later I was contacted for an in-person interview in Irvine, CA which occurred about a week after that.
 They provided the airfare and hotel, and the experience was overall a very enjoyable one.
 Very friendly people, and amazing work environment.
 Three weeks later I received my offer.

 Interview Question – If I hired you today, what should I be afraid of?
 Answer Question

 I applied through an employee referral and the process took 5 weeks - interviewed at Blizzard Entertainment in May 2013.